nathanscrivener/Terms-and-Conditions/index.md

 9.4 **Termination by Contractor:** The Contractor may terminate the Agreement only if the Principal:

-    a)  Commits a substantial breach of a fundamental term (which, for clarity, is limited to failing to pay a correctly scheduled undisputed amount certified in a Payment Schedule for more than 30 Working Days after the due date, where such failure is not due to a valid deduction or withholding right under the Agreement or CCA); or
+- Commits a substantial breach of a fundamental term (which, for clarity, is limited to failing to pay a correctly scheduled undisputed amount certified in a Payment Schedule for more than 30 Working Days after the due date, where such failure is not due to a valid deduction or withholding right under the Agreement or CCA); or
-    b)  Becomes insolvent.
+- Becomes insolvent.

 9.5 Before terminating, the Contractor must give the Principal at least ten (10) Working Days' written notice specifying the substantial breach and requiring it to be remedied.
 If the Principal remedies the breach within the notice period, the termination notice lapses.
 If terminated validly under this clause, the Contractor is entitled to payment as if terminated for convenience.